 This discussion and analysis is intended to serve as an introduction to the West County EMS and Fire Protection District's (the "District") basic financial statements.
 Responsibility for the completeness and fairness of this information rests with the District.
 Professional standards require the inclusion of certain comparative information in the Management's Discussion and Analysis (M D & A).
-However, in the year of implementation certain omissions are allowed.
-Subsequent M D & As will include all required comparative information.
 The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the basic financial statements.
 Required supplementary information and additional supplementary information is also included in addition to the basic financial statements.